Picture this: you are on a boat, gliding peacefully through clear, turquoise waters, between soaring limestone cliffs.

 I sit there and watch everyone else jump.
 I don’t know what comes over me but after everyone comes back I suddenly decide to do it.

-You guys, I have never been so scared in my entire life.
+I have never been so scared in my entire life.
 No joke.
 Nothing I’ve done in all of my travels to date equals these moments.
 I’ll never forget it.

 I am absolutely terrified to even jump off the boat.
 What makes me think I can jump off a cliff?!